minh6079/Mac-OS-clone/README.md

 > Alt + t = opening Terminal  <br>
 > Alt + o = opening Launchpad <br>
 > Alt + s = opening serach in  launchpad <br>

+### Notice:
+Please install the extension https://chromewebstore.google.com/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe or https://microsoftedge.microsoft.com/addons/detail/allow-xframeoptions/didlaemnndoppgpmmoglkcmaoghlicdp to see the apple maps website in the iframe

+## What's changed in the index.html from the index_old html: <br>
+> Replaced google maps by apple maps
+> Replaced the vscode app by Monaco Editor (used by vscode, link github: https://github.com/microsoft/monaco-editor.git)